YuiSurbhi/Simple-GUI-Calculator/README.md

 ◻️ **Font and Colors:** Customize the font and colors of the buttons and display box by modifying the *'font'* and *'bg'* properties in the code.<br>
 ◻️ **Layout:** Adjust the layout by modifying the grid configuration and frame properties.<br>

-## Screenshot

- Here is the screenshot of the application in action:<br>

 ---